bitcoin-computer/bitcoin-computer-lib/README.md

 A smart contract system for Bitcoin.
 You can build fungible and non-fungible tokens (NFTs), games, social networks, stable coins, exchanges, auctions, voting, office applications, artificial intelligence, ... anything really.
 We currently support Litecoin but will add more currencies soon.

 * **Easy to learn.** A smart contract is a Javascript class.
-If you know Javascript you can write smart contracts.
+If you know Javascript, you can write smart contracts.
-* **Free computation.** On other blockchains almost all algorithms are prohibitively expensive.
-On Bitcoin all algorithms have the same low cost: the cost of a payment.
-This makes it possible, for the first time, to run compute intense algorithms as smart contracts.
+* **Free computation.** On other blockchains, almost all algorithms are prohibitively expensive.
+However, on Bitcoin, all algorithms have the same low cost: the cost of a payment.
+This makes it possible, for the first time, to run computationally intense algorithms as smart contracts.
-* **Pure Bitcoin.** The Bitcoin Computer does not depend on a side-chain and depends only on Bitcoin.
+* **Pure Bitcoin.** The Bitcoin Computer does not depend on a side-chain but only on Bitcoin.
 Smart contracts can only be taken down by taking Bitcoin down.
-* **Off-Chain storage.** Which data needs to be stored on-chain vs securely hashed and off-chain is application dependent.
-We make it easy for the programmer to store data off-chain on their own node.
+* **Off-Chain storage.** Deciding on which data to be stored on-chain vs securely hashed and off-chain is application dependent.
+We make it easy for the programmers to store data off-chain on their own node.
-* **Encryption.** Built to balance privacy with compliance: all smart contract data can be encrypted but flows of money are un-encrypted.
+* **Encryption.** Built to balance privacy with compliance: all smart contract data can be encrypted, but flows of money are unencrypted.
 * **Cross-Chain**.
 We want the Bitcoin Computer to work on all Bitcoin-like currencies.
 We are launching on Litecoin and will add support for other currencies over time.
 * **Trustless.** You can run your own [Bitcoin Computer Node](https://www.npmjs.com/package/bitcoin-computer-node) to gain trustless access to the blockchain.
-You can deploy a node anywhere through Docker and we have instructions for how to deploy to AWS.
+You can deploy a node anywhere through Docker, and we have instructions for how to deploy to AWS.

 You can find more information in the [Bitcoin Computer Docs](https://docs.bitcoincomputer.io/).

 ## Quick start

 The easiest way to get started is to run the tests.
-If you get an error "Insufficient funds" have a look [here](#fund-your-computer-object).
+If you get an error "Insufficient funds," have a look [here](#fund-your-computer-object).

 ````
 git clone git@github.com:bitcoin-computer/bitcoin-computer-lib.git